In the game of soccer, like any sport, players can and can’t do a host of things. What to say is one of them.

 So, a player who is on a yellow card commits another foul, the referee will then show another yellow card and this will result in a red card being shown.

-When this happens the player that is responsible will have to leave the field of play for the remainder of the game.
+When this happens, the responsible player will have to leave the field of play for the remainder of the game.

-Another way that a player can be given a red card is that a foul is committed when the fouling player is deemed to be the last man between the goalkeeper and the ball.
+Another way a player can be given a red card is that a foul is committed when the fouling player is deemed the last man between the goalkeeper and the ball.

 The other one is a player is deemed to have made a reckless challenge with high studs that can cause serious harm to another player.